okonomichiyaki/supercat/000-SUPERCAT.md

 The bot does not hold a hand of action cards.
 Instead, the bot's cards are abstracted by a counter and a facedown stack of all remaining action cards.
 This stack is shared by all bots, but each bot has its own counter, representing that bot's hand.

 Each bot's counter starts the chapter at 6 and will be decremented when the bot plays a card.
-If the bot seizes initiative, the counter will be decremented a second time.
-If the bot receives a "bonus" card (for example, from the "Call to Action" Vox card) the counter will be incremented.
+If the bot seizes initiative, the counter will be decremented a second time, to represent the bot playing an extra card facedown.
+If the bot receives a "bonus" card the counter will be incremented (for example, from the "Call to Action" Vox card).
 This way, the counter will always show the number of cards remaining in the bot's "virtual" hand. *(when the counter is on 1, decrement by removing the counter)*

 If at any time the stack runs out, shuffle the discard pile <#ifdef campaign>(excluding Event cards)<#endif> before drawing cards for the bot.
 Continue until the player has no cards and each bot's hand counter is at zero, at which point the chapter ends.
 <#ifdef campaign>